mmalinova/WeatherApp/README.md

 # WeatherApp

-Simple iOS App for fetchind weather data from public API https://api.open-meteo.com/ The app uses Alamofire to build the requests, Codable to parse request response and RealmDatabse and UserDefaults to save the data.
+Simple iOS App for fetching weather data from public API https://api.open-meteo.com/ The app uses Alamofire to build the requests, Codable to parse request response and RealmDatabse and UserDefaults to save the data.